 For a comprehensive, illustrated checklist of all of the paintings in the Philadelphia Museum of Art (complete as of June 30, 1992), see Paintings from Europe and the Americas in the Philadelphia Museum of Art: A Concise Catalogue, Philadelphia, Philadelphia Museum of Art 1994.
 This may be purchased directly from the Museum Store.

-Guidelines concerning the Unlawful Appropriation of Objects During the Nazi Era
+Standards Regarding the Unlawful Appropriation of Objects During the Nazi Era (formerly called Guidelines Concerning the Unlawful Appropriation of Objects During the Nazi Era)

 - American Association of Art Museum Directors